It’s extremely important to choose or to build a greenhouse for your property so it will get all available sunlight.

 You can get an attached greenhouse in two shapes: lean-to and even-span.

 Lean-to attached greenhouse is usually set up on the south-facing side of the building and the ridge of the roof connects to the building.
 This type of greenhouse is easy and cheap to heat especially if you live in a cold climate.

-On the other hand, an even-span greenhouse provides more space for a plant growth.
+On the other hand, an even-span greenhouse provides more space for plant growth.
 Why?
-Because the end wall is fully attached to the house and the rafters are of the equal length.
+Because the end wall is fully attached to the house and the rafters are of equal length.

 Another con of the even-span attached greenhouse is in the actual cost of the building and heating the construction in comparison to the lean-to type.

 Therefore, you might just invest the same money into a freestanding greenhouse.
 However, don’t forget that water and electricity are easily reachable when the greenhouse is in the building.

 To sum up, both lean-to and even-span attached greenhouse structures encounter the same problem – shadowing.
 The shadowing of the house they are attached to leads to the reduction of sunlight.

 I came across this construction recently.
 This structure attaches to the window frame on a south-facing side of the house wall.